SiavashAmeli/TimelineX/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/siavashameli/TimelineX?style=social)](https://github.com/siavashameli/TimelineX)

-An Obsidian plugin that organizes and visualizes notes chronologically across multiple overlaid timelines — with Gregorian, Hijri Shamsi (Persian solar), and Hijri Qamari (Islamic lunar) calendar support.
+An Obsidian plugin that organizes and visualizes notes chronologically across multiple overlaid timelines — with Gregorian, Hijri Shamsi (Persian), and Hijri Qamari (Islamic) calendar support.

 Instead of a folder or graph view, notes are placed on a **timeline** based on a `date` property in their frontmatter, and grouped into named timelines